The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-An SR-22 in Tennessee is proof of insurance.
+An SR-22 is proof of insurance.
 It is not insurance by itself.
 It is often required after such offenses as:

 - Driving under the influence (DUI)